 Board members serve as members of panels, usually comprised of two to five members for each matter of interest before the Board.
 Two members constitutes quorum.
 Members are responsible for carrying out our legislative mandate by enforcing the public interest in our conduct and regulatory decision-making.
 All members, including the chair and vice-chair, are subject to a detailed code of professional and ethical responsibilities.

 Robert left the practice of law after 36 years to accept the position as chair of the Public Utilities Board.
 His practice covered the areas of administrative law to corporate-commercial and technology law, including intellectual property, cyber security and privacy law.
 During his tenure, he was one of the founders and general counsel to the Winnipeg Airports Authority and the Manitoba Technology Accelerator.
 He taught different courses for the Manitoba Bar Admission course, including as a lecturer and examiner in ethics for over 15 years.
 He sat on numerous committees of the Law Society of Manitoba including the Discipline Committee as well as on the board of many not-for-profit organizations.
-He currently sits on the International Board of Governors of the Hebrew University of Jerusalem and the Board of Directors of the Canadian Friends of Hebrew University.
 He was appointed as a commissioner on the Royal Commission on Electoral Reform and Party Financing from 1990-92.
 Robert received the Queen's Diamond Jubilee Medal for community services in 2012.